I am now in Lucca : ) Free wifi but no computer - so blog posts from iPod Touch...

 Saturday, June 27th:

 Earlier in the week, I saw this beautiful purple pashmina hanging on the door of one of the shops heading towards Piazza Santa Croce.
-I wasn't sure what shops would be open on Sunday so I went back there early Saturday evening hoping that it would be open.
+I wasn't sure what shops would be open on Sunday so I went back early Saturday evening hoping that the shop would be open.
 It was already closed when I got there.

 I wandered around the area and then went over one of the bridges and walked around the Oltrano side of Florence for a little while.
 The sun was beginning to set and it started to rain again.
 I took some photos of the Ponte Vecchio bridge and then headed back towards my B&B for dinner.